vfasti/git_crash_course/README.md

 git clone <repository>  # Clone an existing repository
 ```

+After you have a repository, you can start tracking changes to files.
+Here are some basic commands to get you started:

 ```cmd
 git add <file>          # Stage changes for commit git commit -m "message" # Commit staged changes with a message